Puno Lauren Puno Co-Founder of Map and ilovecreatives

 What is frustrating you right now?

 My patience.
 I have so many ideas, but they take forever to execute on.
-Especially the big ones!
 It's just how it goes.
-I'm getting there, but it always takes time.
+I'm getting more patient, but it's something I have to keep in check.

 What are you putting off right now?